naviem/AmazonMonitor/README.md

 How Warehouse tracking works
 - For `/dp/ASIN` pages, the script requests with `aod=1` and parses offers
 - If the All Offers panel isn’t server-rendered, it makes one lightweight AOD ajax request for the same ASIN
-- When `warehouse: true`, comparisons use the Warehouse price if detected; otherwise they use the main price
+- When Warehouse is enabled (globally or via per-item `|wh`), comparisons and availability tracking use the Warehouse price if detected; otherwise they use the main price

+Back-in-stock notifications
+- The monitor tracks availability.
+If an item was previously unavailable and becomes available, it sends a "Back in stock" alert.
+- Availability is tracked per the active source (Warehouse vs main).
+Thresholds still apply to back-in-stock alerts.

 What’s stored in `watch.json`
 For each tracked URL (including applied params):